github/developer.github.com/content/changes/2015-06-10-organization-permissions-changes-coming-on-june-10.md

 author_name: jakeboxer
 ---

 Back in January, we [encouraged developers to update their applications][org-permissions-finalization] to prepare for [upcoming API changes][org-permissions-preview] related to managing organization members and repositories.
-On **June 24**, these changes will become official parts of the GitHub API v3.
+On **June 24**, these changes will become official parts of GitHub API v3.

 If your application relies on any of the affected functionality (described below), be sure to **update your code before June 24** to account for these changes.